-- (1) Uncomplimentary Adjacent Use Vehicular Use Area Buffer - (i) For a business existing as of July 1, 2019, where the Vehicular Use Area (VUA) of a non-residential property abuts a residential use, a minimum 85% opaque, six-foot high masonry wall, pre-cast panel, wood or vinyl fence, or similar, shall be provided on the side of the non-residential use. - (ii) For businesses existing on July 1, 2019, where a building is adjacent to a residential use, a minimum 85% opaque, six-foot high wood, stone, brick, vinyl, masonry, pre-cast panel, or similar fence or wall shall be provided on the side of the non-residential use. - (2) Right-of-way Vehicular Use Area Buffer - (i) Lots fronting Arlington Road may replace the standard landscape buffer requirement with a minimum four (4) foot landscape buffer along the boundary of all non-residential VUAs abutting public right-of-way.
+- (1) Uncomplimentary Use Buffer - (i) Where the Vehicular Use Area (VUA) of a non-residential property abuts a residential use, a minimum 10-foot landscaped buffer and six-foot high masonry wall, pre-cast panel, or similar shall be located between the non-residential use and the required landscape buffer on the side of the non-residential use. - (ii) Where existing structure(s) of a non-residential property abut a residential use, a minimum 5-foot landscaped buffer and six-foot high wood, stone, brick, vinyl, masonry, pre-cast panel, or similar fence or wall shall be located between the non-residential use and the required landscaped buffer on the side of the non-residential use. - (2) Perimeter Vehicular Use Area Buffer - (i) Lots fronting Arlington Road may replace the standard landscape buffer requirement with a minimum four (4) foot landscape buffer along the boundary of all non-residential vehicular use areas abutting public right-of-way.
 No more than 25 % of the landscaped area may be grass or mulch, the balance shall be landscaped with trees, shrubs or ground covers.